Soft Copy vs. Hard Copy: What’s the Difference?

 Security and data protection considerations

-The only hard vs soft copy factor where the former may be preferred is its security and data protection.
+The only hard copy vs soft copy factor where the former may be preferred is its security and data protection.
 Since hard copy documents get printed out and stored in a company’s storage facility (on-site or off-site), unauthorized individuals don’t have access to these documents since they are usually locked in a maintained facility.

 Meanwhile, there is always a threat to soft copies, especially when using an unsecured computer or internet connection to access such files.
 Cyber attacks can happen anytime, and when you fall victim to such, attackers may gain access to your private documents.